How to Answer ‘Give an Example of When You Showed Initiative’

 Final thoughts

-Of course, interviewers may also enquire about other things, so they can gauge how you respond to pressure and overcome obstacles at work.
-To stand out with your answers and outperform other applicants, ensure to implement these tips and practise your answers in advance!
+Of course, the hiring process is likely to involve more behavioral interview questions so your interviewer can gauge how you respond to pressure and overcome obstacles at work.
+To stand out with your answers and outperform other applicants, ensure to implement these tips and practice your answers in advance!

 Have you ever been asked this question at an interview?
 How did you respond?
 Let us know in the comments section below!